Rick Baldwin (baseball): Career

 After getting off to a rough start (4.07 ERA through the first 2 months of the season), Baldwin emerged as one of the more reliable arms in manager Yogi Berra's bullpen (2.01 ERA in the month of June).
 For the season, Baldwin went 3–5 with a 3.33 ERA.
 He led Mets relievers in appearances (54) and innings pitched (97.1), and his six saves were second to Bob Apodaca (15).

 Despite this modest success his rookie season, Baldwin spent most of the 1976 season with the triple A Tidewater Tides, going 8–4 with 14 saves and a 2.31 ERA.
 He made a brief call up in late May, making six appearances, mostly in "mop up duty."
 He returned as a September call up, and allowed just one earned run over 7.2 innings of work.
 All told, he was 0–0 in 22.7 innings, with an ERA of 2.38.

 Baldwin also began the 1977 season in Tidewater, but was called up to the majors after the Mets released Ray Sadecki in early May.
 He had a 1–2 record and one save in 40 appearances, with a 4.45 ERA in 62.7 innings.
 Baldwin's final major league appearance came on October 2, 1977, when he faced two batters in the ninth inning, earning a save in a 6–4 Met win over the St. Louis Cardinals at Busch Memorial Stadium.

 Baldwin was selected by the Seattle Mariners in the Rule 5 draft on December 5, 1977.
 In the 1978 season he had a 3–5 record with the Triple-A San Jose Missions (a Mariners affiliate) in the Pacific Coast League and a 3–3 record with the Columbus Clippers of the Triple-A International League (an affiliate of the Pittsburgh Pirates).

-Baldwin died from complications of COVID-19 in Modesto, California, on October 30, 2020, aged 67.
+Baldwin died from complications of COVID-19 in Modesto, California, on October 30, 2020, at age 67.